 If you love chocolate-covered cherries, this festive layer cake is just for you.
 With tart cherry juice in the batter and freeze-dried cherries in the whipped cream frosting, it's a bright and fruity twist on an otherwise classic chocolate cake.
-The flavor of the cake itself depends on rich, full-flavored cocoa powder, whether natural or Dutch-process.
-I recommend either Valrhona or Cacao Barry Extra Brute, both of which have twice the cocoa butter of the most popular supermarket brand.
+The flavor of the cake itself depends on rich, full-fat cocoa powder, whether natural or Dutch-process.
+I recommend either Callebaut or Sunfood Cacao for natural, and Valrhona or Cacao Barry Extra Brute for Dutch.
+These options all boast about twice the cocoa content of supermarket brands, ensuring a moist and flavorful cake.

 - Tart cherry juice brings out chocolate's fruitier qualities, while its acidity reacts with baking soda to help the cake rise.

 - Aromatic ingredients, like cinnamon, vanilla, and almond, amplify the cherry flavor.